riidefi/mkw/README.md

   - `artifacts/orig/pal/StaticR.rel`

 ## Python Workspace
+This build system assumes that a `python` command is available that points to a compatibly python 3 interpreter
 ### venv

 It is recommended to setup a Python virtual environment to simplify workspace setup.